ttulka/java-samples/ddd-ecommerce-example/README.md

 ![Service Dependencies](doc/services-dependencies.png)

-The actual dependencies come only from Listeners which fulfill the role of the Anti-corruption layer and depend only on Domain Events.
+The actual dependencies come only from Listeners which fulfill the role of the Anti-Corruption Layer and depend only on Domain Events.

 ![Event and Listener](doc/event-listener.png)